-Stoked: Five Artists of Fire and Clay is a nationally touring exhibition and catalogue organized by Saint John's University and the Saint John's Pottery.
-It reviews recent work by Richard Bresnahan, Artist-in-Residence at Saint John's University, and four former apprentices who have worked with Bresnahan at the Saint John's Pottery since it was established thirty years ago.
+Stoked: Five Artists of Fire and Clay is a nationally touring exhibition and catalogue organized by Saint John's University and The Saint John's Pottery.
+It reviews recent work by Richard Bresnahan, Artist-in-Residence at Saint John's University, and four former apprentices who have worked with Bresnahan at The Saint John's Pottery since it was established over thirty years ago.

 Each of the artists has been influenced by the artistic style established by Bresnahan, as well as his focus on local, sustainable materials and community engagement.
 This unique 30th-anniversary exhibition project highlights the development of creative identity within and outside the bounds of apprenticeship.

 The Stoked catalogue explores a range of contemporary American ceramics: from the robust stonewares of Bresnahan, Flicker, and Johnson to the whimsical redwares of Earp and the elegant sculptures of Meyer.
 The selected works are presented as a conversation between five creative forces rather than a rigid or linear development.